-We intend to file a registration statement on Form S-8 under the Securities Act covering shares of common stock to be issued pursuant to our 2007 Stock Option Plan and 2009 Long-Term Incentive Plan.
-Based on the number of shares reserved for issuance under these plans, the registration statement would cover approximately 2,531,318 shares in total.
-The registration statement will become effective upon filing.
+We intend to file a registration statement on Form S-8 under the Securities Act covering shares of common stock to be issued pursuant to our 2009 Long-Term Incentive Plan.
+Based on the number of shares reserved for issuance under these plans, the registration statement would cover approximately statement will become effective upon filing.
 Accordingly, shares of common stock registered under the registration statement on Form S-8 will be available for sale in the open market immediately, subject to complying with Rule 144 volume limitations applicable to affiliates, applicable lock-up agreements and the vesting requirements and restrictions on transfer affecting any shares that are subject to restricted stock awards.